prezi/reverse-proxy-rate-limiter/README.md

 [![Build Status](https://magnum.travis-ci.com/prezi/reverse-proxy-rate-limiter.svg?token=C6T3YoEYndcatuyXax7y&branch=master)](https://magnum.travis-ci.com/prezi/reverse-proxy-rate-limiter)

-Reverse proxy written in Node.js that protects a backround service by limiting the incoming requests based on their origin and the number of active concurrent requests, still let's the service serve as many requests as it can.
+`reverse-proxy-rate-limiter` is a reverse proxy written in Node.js that protects the service behind it from being overloaded.
+It limits incoming requests based on their origin and the number of active concurrent requests while ensuring that the service’s capacity is fully utilized.

+## Usecase
+Web services are often used by very different types of clients.
+If we imagine a service storing presentations, there could be users loading presentations in their browser and perhaps a search service that would like to index the content of the presentations.
+In this scenario, the requests from the user wanting to present is much more important than the one from the search service - the latter can wait and come back if it couldn’t retrieve presentations, but the user cannot.

+The `reverse-proxy-rate-limiter` helps with managing such a situation.
+Standing between the clients and the service providing presentations, it ensures that the search service won’t consume capacity that is needed for serving requests from the users and that it won’t overload it as a whole.

 ![How it works](https://raw.githubusercontent.com/prezi/reverse-proxy-rate-limiter/master/examples/how-it-works.png?token=ACH8it15kS-54VlLDg8uFzYTpYGy4Q0cks5VDD1bwA%3D%3D)

-The rate-limiter uses the concept of **buckets**, that's basically a set of limitation rules we wan't to apply on a specific part of the incoming traffic.
-It will anaylize every request and find out which bucket it belongs to, than based on the rules it will decide if the request can be accepted or has to be rejected.
-The bucket is choosed by HTTP headers.
+The `reverse-proxy-rate-limiter` prioritizes requests from different clients by assigning them to different buckets (shown in red and blue in the figure above) based on HTTP headers.
+A bucket is basically a set of limitation rules that we want to apply on traffic that we mapped to the bucket.
+Based on those rules and the active requests both in the bucket and overall service, a request will be forwarded to the service or rejected (indicated with the `429` status code in the figure).

 ## Installation
 Rate-limiter can be installed in a few seconds, let's check out our screencast about it: